snapserv/action-autotagbot/README.md

 This action will read a specified source file and attempts to extract the current version with a customizable regular expression pattern.
-After extracting the current version, AutoTagBot will verify that a Git tag/release with a specified pattern exists for the current version.
+After extracting the current version, AutoTagBot will verify that a Git tag with a specified pattern exists for the current version.

-If no tag/release was found, AutoTagBot automatically creates a new one and generates a changelog by listing all commits since the previous tags.
+If no tag was found, AutoTagBot automatically creates a new one and generates a changelog by listing all commits since the previous tags.

 ## Usage